Jeffrey Snyder · 2013–2015 · University of Oklahoma, 2013

 Jeff Trapp · 1994–1995 · University of Oklahoma, 1994

 After finishing his NRC fellowship, Jeff moved to Boulder, Colorado and worked as a long-term visitor for NCAR's MMM division.
-He is now full professor and associated head of the dept. of Earth and Atmos.
+He went on to become a full professor and associated head of the dept. of Earth and Atmos.
 Sciences at Purdue University.
 Jeff is also the former Ph.D. advisor for NRC fellows Dustan Wheatley and Nathan Hitchens.

 Jeanne Schneider · 1991–1993 · University of Oklahoma, 1991